INTERNATIONAL WAFFLE DAY

 The banner for International Waffle Day

-Every year on August 24, food lovers celebrate International Waffle Day, a special occasion dedicated to one of the most beloved breakfast dishes in the world—waffles.
-Whether you enjoy them golden and crispy, loaded with toppings, or simply with syrup, National Waffle Day is the perfect excuse to indulge in this iconic dish.
+Every year on March 25, food lovers celebrate International Waffle Day, a special occasion dedicated to one of the most beloved breakfast dishes in the world—waffles.
+Whether you enjoy them golden and crispy, loaded with toppings, or simply with syrup, International Waffle Day is the perfect excuse to indulge in this iconic dish.

 Types of Waffles Around the World